or-fusion/pao/doc/readthedocs/examples.rst

     M.L.c3 = pe.Constraint(expr=  2*M.x +   M.y <= 12)
     M.L.c4 = pe.Constraint(expr=  3*M.x - 2*M.y <=  4)

-    with SolverFactory('pao.submodel.FA') as solver:
+    with Solver('pao.pyomo.FA') as solver:
         results = solver.solve(M)

 The ``SubModel`` component defines a Pyomo block object within which the lower-level problem is declared.
 The ``fixed`` option is used to specify the upper-level variables whose value is fixed in the lower-level problem.

-The ``pao.submodel.FA`` uses the method for solving linear bilevel programs with big-M relaxations described by Fortuny-Amat and McCarl [FortunyMcCarl]_.
+The ``pao.pyomo.FA`` uses the method for solving linear bilevel programs with big-M relaxations described by Fortuny-Amat and McCarl [FortunyMcCarl]_.
 By deault, the final values of the upper- and lower-level variables are loaded back into the Pyomo model.
 The